fabiofelix/xHiPP/README.md

 * .png | .jpg | .jpeg to image files;
 * .mp3 | .wav to audio files;

-Other files types or data without information about extension will be presented as ordinary data.
+Other file types or data without information about extension will be presented as ordinary data.

 obs.: CSV files of text dataset can contain columns named as 'name' and 'group' that are linked with text word frequency.
 Please, rename these columns to xHiPP correctly encounter columns 'name' and 'group' especified above.
 For instance,